dedeogluhu/poll-app-v02/README.md

 - Results :
     - Vanilla js is hard as always.
 Most of the time i couldn't think of a solution to my problems.
     - Looks like scss wasn't that useless.
     - I missed frontend frameworks so much.
-Even React.
+Even React...
     - Mongo and Express could be the best ones of backend technologies.
-Going to learn about this in the next projects.
+Going to learn more about this in the next projects.

 ## Screenshots
 ![screenshot1](https://user-images.githubusercontent.com/64230499/101285464-573c8a80-37f6-11eb-98b2-c91f2fe56fdf.png)